ccfang2/fdid/README.md

 ![Example 4](man/figures/plot_scb_ftr.png)

 With this specific differential trend, the time span over which the treatment effect is uniformly significant is not so different from that without.
 It can be seen that the pre-trend, measured by the average of derivative of functional DiD estimate over pre-treatment time, is quite small.
-Hence, the inference result does not change too much from Example 1, even though the tuning parameter is not infinitesimal.
+Hence, the inference result does not change too much from Example 1, even though the control parameter is not infinitesimal.

 ## Contact
 Chencheng Fang, Email: [ccfang[at]uni-bonn.de](mailto:ccfang@uni-bonn.de),